-Erie Boulevard East,
+3177 Erie Boulevard E,

-1 person favorited this theater
+2 people favorited this theater

 In it’s last years, the ceiling tiles in the auditorium were removed because of the leaking roof.
 Tiles were falling on people as they watched films.
 This did wonders for the sound.
-The theater featured a huge lobby with elegant appointments and was one of Syracuse’s deluxe presentation houses for many years.
+The theatre featured a huge lobby with elegant appointments and was one of Syracuse’s deluxe presentation houses for many years.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.